felix-seifert/Sanifill/README.md

 # Sanifill [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-Sanifill is a system which allows analytics of the filling and usage of liquid in sanitary liquid containers like soap dispensers or hand sanitiser containers.
+Sanifill is a system which allows analytics of the usage of liquid in sanitary liquid containers like soap dispensers or hand sanitiser containers.
 Sanifill does so by reading the filling of liquid containers through sensors which are then published to a Kafka topic.
 From this topic, several consumers can read the sensor data and perform their analytics.

 Sanifill uses sensors which integrated in the existing environment and therefore, adapt to the user.
 The system's user, a cleaner or someone else responsible for refilling the liquid containers, benefits from the information the system